Transforming Security: Identity as Code and Policy as Code

 Steps to Implement Identity as Code

 - Use Code Repositories: Store your identity definitions in repositories like Git.
-This allows for better version control and collaboration.
+This allows for better version control and collaboration, so you can track changes, revert if needed, and have multiple people work on it.

 Real-Life Example